Advanced standard functionality

-The platform ensures full straight-through processing of all transactions in the interbank space and offers its users the most advanced standard functionality based on the latest technology:
+The system ensures full straight-through processing of all transactions in the interbank space and offers its users the most advanced standard functionality based on the latest technology:

-- 24-hour file sending, payment warehousing and scheduling of payments in a specific cycle: STEP2 Direct Participants can send payments at any time.
-Payment warehousing and cycle scheduling allow participants to choose the date and settlement cycle in which a credit transfer should be processed up to three business days in advance.
+- 24-hour file sending, payment warehousing and scheduling of payments: STEP2 Participants can send payments at any time.
+Payment warehousing and scheduling allow participants to choose the date and settlement period in which a credit transfer should be processed up to three business days in advance.

 - Same-day and optional night-time settlement cycles

-- Network independence: direct participants can connect to the STEP2 central system through SWIFTNet, SIANet and EBICS.
-Direct participants can use two networks in parallel for sending files to STEP2.
-For receiving their files, participants use a primary channel, which can be switched intraday to a pre-configured secondary channel if the default channel is affected by a technical issue.
-This intra-day channel switch feature helps banks to mitigate processing risks.
+- Network independence: participants can connect to the STEP2 central system through SWIFTNet, SIANet and EBICS.
+Participants can use two networks in parallel for sending files to STEP2.
+For receiving their files, participants use a default channel, which can be switched intraday to a pre-configured secondary channel if the default channel is affected by a technical issue.
+This intra-day channel switch feature helps participants to mitigate processing risks.

-- Machine-readable routing tables: EBA CLEARING publishes routing tables of all reachable banks for each STEP2 Service, one week ahead of the monthly activation date.
-They are distributed through a secure network in machine-readable format for automatic import into the banks’ systems and are also available for download.
-The routing tables contain further information on which Additional Optional Services (AOS), optional settlement cycles and processing options each bank has subscribed to.
+- Machine-readable routing tables: EBA CLEARING publishes routing tables of all reachable BICs for each STEP2 Service, one week ahead of the monthly activation date.
+They are distributed through a secure network in machine-readable format for automatic import into the participants’ systems and are also available for download.
+The routing tables contain further information on which Additional Optional Services (AOS), optional settlement cycles and processing options each participant has subscribed to.

 Via the DPWS, users can directly